-San Francisco - Dining
+San Francisco, CA - Dining

 With over 3,300 restaurants, San Francisco could possibly be the best city in the world for dining out.
 Food from every corner of the world can be found here from Afghan to Tibetan, Bolivian and Russian.
 From the small mom and pop corner cafés to elegant four-star restaurants, there is something for everyone.
 San Francisco Sourdough Bread and Dungeness Crab are two "absolute musts" for visitors to try and enjoy.
 San Francisco’s close proximity to the Napa-Sonoma wine country ensures an excellent array of California wines.